documentationfor yFiles for HTML 3.0.0.1

 Enabling Folding

 To enable folding, create a new instance of FoldingManager.
-If you have an initial graph, set it as master graph of your manager.
+If you have an initial graph, set it as the master graph of your manager.
 Then, create a folding view with the manager.
-Each folding view contains one view graph and that graph supports folding.
+Each folding view contains one view graph, and that graph supports folding.
 Finally, set the view graph to your graph component.

 The following example summarizes these steps.